 - Attorney letter — If the employee has sought counsel, notice may come directly from a lawyer.
 That also requires an official response.

 - Internal complaint — Any complaint submitted by an employee requires an official response.

 - Notice through a supervisor — If you hear about an employee complaint from a supervisor, you are considered on notice.
 You should contact a lawyer for advice immediately.

-Common Types Of Complaints
+Common Types Of Complaints Of Employees

 The most common employee complaints include wrongful termination, sexual harassment or discrimination and wage/hour violations.
 Employer defense in the courtroom is expensive.
 The proper initial response to complaints, along with proper HR policies and disciplinary procedures, can minimize your risk.